klmui/Random-Fur-end/README.md

     * Paste your result into the text field

     * Copy the result

+    * Erase the current regular expression and enter '"'

+    * Erase the current substitution and enter '\"'

+    * Copy the result

 3. Go to the Postman app and submit a POST request to https://us-central1-random-fur-end.cloudfunctions.net/api using a JSON format with "cat" as the key and the result as the value